-- River Reach No. 1: Riverside Inlet Ditch headgate to the Fort Morgan Canal headgate - River Reach No. 2: Fort Morgan Canal headgate to the Upper Platte and Beaver Canal headgate - River Reach No. 3: Upper Platte and Beaver Canal headgate to the Lower Platte and Beaver Canal headgate - River Reach No. 4: Lower Platte and Beaver Canal headgate to the North Sterling Canal headgate

-Depletions from the Builder's Aggregate Pit impact the South Platte River in Riverside's Reach 3.
-Replacement supplies must be provided to Reach 3 or above the next downstream calling water right.
-Riverside projects to utilize augmentation accretions from Reach 4 to replace depletions from the Builder's Aggregate Pit.
-In months where there are no excess recharge accretions available for use by Builder's Aggregate in Reach 3 and the call is such that replacement must be provided to Reach 3, Riverside will need to coordinate with the water commissioner in order to bypass supplies from Reach 2 to Reach 3 and will need to pay transit loss on those accretions.
+- River Reach No. 1: Riverside Inlet Ditch headgate to the Fort Morgan Canal headgate - River Reach No. 2: Fort Morgan Canal headgate to the Upper Platte and Beaver Canal headgate - River Reach No. 3: Upper Platte and Beaver Canal headgate to the Lower Platte and Beaver Canal headgate - River Reach No. 4: Lower Platte and Beaver Canal headgate to the North Sterling Canal headgate right.
+Accretions from the Sublette recharge decreed in case no. 89CW027 accrue to Reach 1.
+In months where the call is such that replacement must be provided to Reach 3, Riverside will need to coordinate with the water commissioner in order to bypass supplies from Reach 1 and/or Reach 2 to Reach 3 and will need to pay transit loss on those accretions, or may use any excess recharge accretions available for use by Builder's Aggregate in Reach 3.
 If the call is downstream of Reach 3, Riverside may apply excess credits accruing within Reach 4 without a need to apply transit losses.